 Google’s automatic bidding isn’t any good.
 If it was 2013 I’d agree with you.
 It was awful in the olden days.
 Google’s automatic bidding was so bad that a bunch of people built their own bid automation software.
 I was one of them.

 I used to pit my bidding engine against Google’s.
 For many years my automated bidding engine beat Google’s.
 But that's changed.
 Google's automated bidding is good enough for production now and I expect it’ll get even better.

 Google will steal my money.
 Google has no incentive to rip advertisers off for short-term gain.
 It is true that many smaller businesses pay Google more than they make from the resulting sales.
-My experience is that this is down to them doing AdWords badly or AdWords being the wrong advertising medium rather than malice on Google's part.
+My experience is that this is down to them doing Google Ads badly or Google Ads being the wrong advertising medium rather than malice on Google's part.

 It’s not optimal.
 Correct.
 This might not be the optimal strategy for the whole life of the campaign.
 But, you have to have a baseline before you optimise.
 This is the fastest way to establish that baseline.

 For the most part this approach works well.
 I can normally get the first sales enquiry within a day or so of the campaign going live which makes the client very happy.

 Want to increase your conversion rate?
 For free?

 I’ve seen conversion rates double, triple and even 10X

 after a few quick and easy changes to the enquiry form.